Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 #### Reconnect

 Specification of a **[MessageContainer](#messagecontainer)** with the type **[MessageTypeEnum](#messagetypeenum)::Reconnect**. </br>
 This message is sent from the Moderator-Client to the ServerLogic to reestablish a lost connection.
-For this purpose, the Moderator-Client's Guid is required for comparison with the previously saved Moderator-Client Guid.
+For this purpose, the Moderator-Client's GUID is required for comparison with the previously saved Moderator-Client GUID.
 This message shall only be sent when the Moderator-Client is still in-game, otherwise a new Online-Session has to be opened through a [RequestOpenSession](#requestopensession) message.

 ``` csharp
 class Reconnect : MessageContainer